 The garden operates as an allotment garden in that garden parcels are allocated to individuals who cultivate them individually.
 The Office of Sustainability's Community Garden Co-ordinator supports operational logistics, acts as a liaison for gardeners, and helps to plan events or workshops throughout the season.

-Applications for the McEown Community Garden are now closed for the season.
-Our application page will be available again in early spring of 2017 and will be open to students living in residence at any of the McEown Park, College Quarter, or Grad House residences.
+Registration for the McEown Community Garden is available in late April and early May year.
+The program is open to students living in residence at any of the McEown Park, College Quarter, or Grad House residences.

 The McEown Community Garden is located in McEown Park, located just south of the main campus, along Cumberland Avenue.

 SENSSA Community Garden